SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Introduction

 At low- and intermediate-redshifts, the optical spectroscopic diversity of SNe~Ia is incredibly well characterized.
-In particular, at low-$z$ ($z\leq0.1$), SNe~Ia are often sub-classified based on the criteria described in \citet{Branch06}.
-The Branch classification uses the strength of \ion{Si}{2} $\lambda$5972 and $\lambda$6355 observed near peak brightness to divide SNe~Ia into four primary classes (CN- ``core-normal'', SS- ``shallow-silicon'', CL- ``cool'', and BL- ``broad-line'').
-These subclasses are broadly correlated with SN~Ia luminosity and ejecta velocity.
+There exist a wide variety of well-documented peculiar subclasses of SNe~Ia (e.g., 91T-, 91bg-, 02es-, 03fg-like, Ia-CSM, and Iax; \citealt{Taubenberger17}, references therein) whose relative contribution at high-redshift is not known.
+Normal-SNe~Ia are more common at low-redshift and have more uniform observational properties, thus making them useful for cosmology.
+Among normal-SNe~Ia, additional subclasses have been identified that are broadly correlated with SN~Ia luminosity and ejecta velocity \citep{Branch06}.
 Ejecta velocity is correlated with intrinsic SN~Ia color \citep{Foley11:vel}, and potentially impacts cosmological distance measurements \citep{Siebert20a, Dettman21, Pan24, Burgaz25}.
 There is now compelling evidence that variations in dust properties (affecting SN~Ia color) add scatter and potential bias to the Hubble residuals \citep{Brout21,Gall24}.
 Furthermore, SNe~Ia that exhibit unusually large blueshifts of their \ion{Si}{2} 6355 \AA ~feature at early times, traditionally referred to as high-velocity (HV; $v_{Si}$ $ <-12,000$ \kms), are correlated with their host environments \citep{Foley12:vel, Pan20:vel,Nugent23} and statistically have more circumstellar material (CSM) \citep{Sternberg11}.
 These are properties that are affected by progenitor age and expected to evolve with redshift.
 There is some evidence that the fraction of HV SNe~Ia decreases in the redshift range of $z\sim 0.1 - 0.5$ \citep{Pan24}.
 This effect could be related to metallicity \citep{Pan20:vel}, and thus, we might expect this trend to continue at even higher-redshifts.
 Cosmologically-useful SNe span a large range of this parameter space and each subclass (aside from the most extreme SNe) is represented in our distance measurements.
 Understanding the relative contributions of these subclasses in high-$z$ samples is an important first step toward constraining how SN~Ia progenitors might be changing with redshift.
 If significant luminosity evolution is confirmed, this data will help to understand its physical origin.

 A few studies have obtained rest-frame optical spectroscopy of intermediate-redshift SNe~Ia to test potential evolution with redshift. \citet{Coil00} presented peak brightness spectra of two SNe~Ia, SN~1999ff and SN~1999fv, at redshifts $z=0.46$ and $z=1.2$, respectively.
 Neither of these SNe displayed any properties that would suggest a deviation from the low-$z$ sample of SNe~Ia. \citet{Foley12:sdss} presented an analysis of SN~Ia discovered by the Sloan Digital Sky Survey-II (SDSS-II) SN Survey and followed up with Keck spectroscopy.
 This sample covered a redshift range of $0.11 \leq z \leq 0.37$.
 The SN~Ia spectra obtained were near peak brightness, covering near-UV to optical wavelengths.
 This study found that the Keck/SDSS SN~Ia sample exhibited a UV flux excess when compared with a representative low-$z$ sample.
 Several theoretical studies have suggested that progenitor metallicity, density structure, temperature, ionization, and dust all have the potential to impact observed UV-fluxes \citep{Hoflich98, Lentz00, Sauer08, Hachinger13, Mazzali14}.
 If the observed UV flux excess in the Keck/SDSS sample is the result of a metallicity effect, we would expect this trend to strengthen with redshift.
 At $z>2$, \textit{James Webb Space Telescope} (\textit{JWST}) has the necessary wavelength coverage to perform this test with a high-$z$ sample.